Alluxio/alluxio/docs/en/Getting-Started.md

 Note that the directory does not exist.
 This is because Alluxio is currently writing data only into Alluxio space, not to the UFS.

-Instruct Alluxio to persist the file from Alluxio space to the UFS by using the `persist` command.
+Configure Alluxio to persist the file from Alluxio space to the UFS by using the `persist` command.

 ```bash
 $ ./bin/alluxio fs persist /LICENSE